Dates: 18 June 2021 Day Seminar

 Gone are the days when subject teachers could place the responsibility for international learners in the hands of the EAL teacher.
 Now, the ISI says subject teachers should equip themselves with the skills to meet the language needs of the international learners in their classroom.

-Elyse has 16 years of experience in the international world of teaching, strategy and training, which began as Director of Studies in Phuket, Thailand and has continued at Moreton Hall for 9 years, where Elyse is Head of EAL and Director of Studies in their International Study Centre.
+Elyse has 17 years of experience in the international world of teaching, strategy and training, which began as Director of Studies in Phuket, Thailand and has continued at Moreton Hall for 10 years, where Elyse is Head of EAL and Director of Studies in their International Study Centre.
 Her main interests lie in upskilling staff regarding EAL methodology and practice.
-Elyse is Deputy Chair of BAISIS.